 We publish our Winter Maintenance Documents each year which details our current Policy, Procedures and Resources for the coming winter months.

-These documents can be viewed by clicking the links on this page, titled Winter Maintenance, Grit Bin Locations and Winter Route Street List.
+These documents can be viewed by clicking the links on this page, titled Grit Bin Locations, Winter Routes Maps and Winter Routes Text.

 An advice leaflet, provided by Transport Scotland, on clearing paths and driveways for members of the public is also available to view by clicking on the link on this page titled, Advice – Clearing Paths and Driveways.

 Trunk Roads (A8 & A78)

-Inverclyde Council have no responsibility for the following Trunk Roads:
+Inverclyde Council have no contractual responsibilities for the following Trunk Roads:

-A8 from the Inverclyde Boundary at Port Glasgow to the Bullring Roundabout, Greenock.
+A8 from Inverclyde Boundary at Port Glasgow to Bullring Roundabout, Greenock.

-A78 from the Inverclyde Boundary at Wemyss Bay to the Bullring Roundabout, Greenock.
+A78 from Inverclyde Boundary at Wemyss Bay to Bullring Roundabout, Greenock.

-These routes are the responsibility of the Scottish Government’s Agency Transport Scotland who have contracted with Scotland Transerv for the management and maintenance of these Trunk Roads.
+These routes are the responsibility of the Scottish Government’s Agency, Transport Scotland, who have contracted with Amey for the management and maintenance of these trunk roads.